The Fund supported ambitious innovations designed by Lagos’ private schools’ proprietors, service providers and other entrepreneurs.

 What the fund aimed to achieve

 The Fund provided the Lagos LCPS-focused service providers with an opportunity to support unconventional solutions to longstanding problems in the private education sector in Lagos, through the ingenuity of private enterprise.
 It also provided an opportunity to fund ambitious innovations designed by Lagos’ private schools’ proprietors, service providers and other entrepreneurs.
-Our aim was to scale up ongoing and emerging pilots, boost market linkages in hitherto unconnected market segments and highlight opportunities that might not have been noticed if not supported externally.
+The aim was to scale up ongoing and emerging pilots, boost market linkages in hitherto unconnected market segments and highlight opportunities that might not have been noticed if not supported externally.

 - new to Lagos, Nigeria or Africa